Do I Need A Prenup? A Relationship Coach's Guide to Understanding Prenuptial Agreements

 As many stigmas are being shed around weddings and marriage, the next generation is shedding the one around prenups.
 Prenups have always been shrouded in confusion and misunderstanding, but that is changing in the age of information.
 In addition to being the age of information, this is also well-known as the digital age, and we’re turning to digital devices for help with every part of the financial spectrum.
 From investing, to budgeting, to paying off debt, more of us are turning to our phones for financial guidance (as well as Candy Crush, of course).

-Millennials are signing up for financial tools and apps like Mint, Wally, Acorns, and Tycoon at alarming rates.
-And many of them view a prenuptial agreement as an extension of these tools.
-Lawyers agree, urging young couples to think of prenups as a financial planner, just another way of mapping your economic strategy over the course of your union.
-(Yes, not as romantic as a hotel room covered in rose petals, but a good marriage is all about balance, right?)
+Millennials are signing up for financial tools and apps like Mint, Wally, Acorns, and Tycoon at staggering rates.
+And while prenup services are not the primary tools offered by these apps, many millennials view a prenuptial agreement as an extension of these tools.
+Lawyers agree with these new trends and urge young couples to think of prenups as a financial planner, just another way of mapping your economic strategy over the course of your union.
+(Yes, not as romantic as a hotel room covered in rose petals, but a good marriage is all about balance, right?).

 Modern and millennial couples are causing a huge spike in the number of prenuptial agreements in recent years - and for a myriad of reasons.
 One of which is that they are delaying marriage, almost across the board.
 Since 2005, the median age at which both men and women married has jumped from 27 to 29.9 and 25.5 to 28.1 respectively, according to the US Census.
-This statistic tracks with the increase in prenups, as many young couples have already accrued more personal and business assets by the time they wed.
+People aren’t getting married right out of high school or college any more (well most people), which means that there are many years of earning and saving before marriage.
+This huge delay in marriage is largely attributed to the need for more higher education that delays earning years, and the demands of the modern workplace.
+This statistic tracks with the increase in prenups, as many young couples have already accrued more personal and business assets.
+Think about the amount of money you can accrue/save over the course of three years.
+By the time millennials wed they are more interested in protecting these assets because they have worked super hard to earn them.
 Another reason more couples are opting in to prenups is that they themselves are the product of divorce.
+The majority of millennials have been directly impacted by divorce, whether it was a parent’s divorce, a grandparent’s divorce or a close friend’s family divorce (which at a young age can be very impactful) we have all seen the aftermath up close and personal.
 Children of divorce, understandably, have certain reservations about marriage, and are predisposed to protect themselves in the event of a dissolution.

 Ready to have the prenup talk with your partner?
 Learn how to navigate difficult conversations with a free 7-day trial of our award-winning relationship coaching app.
 Install now.